EvanBlanco/shortener-api/README.md

 # Shortener-api
-URL Shortener with Rails and Postgresql
+URL Shortener with Rails and MongoDB